-NOTE Tapping the units symbol (%, in, or cm) in a configuration screen also allows selection of the available unit selections.
-The units selection is used for all indication and configuration values.
+NOTE Tapping the units symbol (%, in, or cm) in a configuration screen also allows selection of the available unit selections for given liquid.
+The units selection is then used for all indication and configuration values for that liquid.

-LN2 Home Screen
+Dual Liquid Home Screen